jafo2128/vault-redirector/README.md

 Simple Go app to redirect [Hashicorp Vault](https://www.vaultproject.io/) requests to the active node in a HA cluster.

+## Status

+__WARNING:__ Work was begun on this, but it is not complete or even really usable.
+This was my first-ever foray into Go.
+While I was able to get the basic logic working, it's become apparent that getting a production-ready, fully tested, documented service isn't going to happen within my time constraints.
+As such, I'm working on implementing the same functionality in Python's Twisted networking framework.
+That interim version can be seen at [https://github.com/jantman/vault-redirector-twisted](https://github.com/jantman/vault-redirector-twisted); initial capacity tests show performance within 25% of the Go variant at 1000 requests per second, with a _lower_ maximum response time.

 ## Purpose

 There's a bit of a gap in usability of [Vault](https://www.vaultproject.io/) in a [High Availability](https://www.vaultproject.io/docs/concepts/ha.html) mode, at least in AWS: